avniproject/avni-website/src/pages/blog/2020-update.md

 We keep thinking about how much value Avni provides its users.
 As we look back this year, there are quite a few reasons to be optimistic.

 All of the <a href="https://avniproject.org/case-studies/#avni-implementations" target="_blank" rel="noopener noreferrer">existing projects</a> have continued to use Avni, some even scaled up.
 6 projects went live on the field and 3 are ready to go live.
 5 new projects chose to use Avni, taking the total to 25 projects.
-In spite of the pandemic forcing a halt of work for a few months on the field, we saw greater usage of Avni this year as compared to the previous year.
-70k new beneficiaries were registered and 1.7 lakh new service instances were recorded.
+In spite of the pandemic forcing a halt of work for a few months on the field, we saw greater usage of Avni this year as compared to the previous year. <span style="color:#ff470f">70k new beneficiaries were registered and 1.7 lakh new service instances were recorded.</span>

 Avni got used for newer domains and modules like Sanitation, Affordable Housing, Tuberculosis, Non-communicable diseases and COVID surveys.